-The Nihon Bijutsu Token Hozon Kyokai (NBTHK) is the Society for the Preservation of Japanese Art Swords.
-The NBTHK was established in Japan shortly after WWII and has existed since then with the approval of the Japanese government.
-Its purposes include preserving Japanese Art Swords, researching and classifying Japanese Art Swords and related items and educating students and admirers of Japanese swords and sword fittings.
-After many years of hard work by a small group of Americans with the support and assistance of the governing body of the NBTHK in Japan, the American Branch of the NBTHK was established in February of 2003.
+The Nihon Bijutsu Token Hozon Kyokai (NBTHK) or, the "Society for the Preservation of Japanese Art Swords" was founded in Japan shortly after WWII and has existed since then with the approval of the Japanese government.
+Its purposes include preservation through study and research of Japanese Art Swords and related items, educating students and enthusiasts of Japanese swords and sword fittings, and support of related specialist craftsman in sword restoration and conservation trades.

 For information about upcoming token kai where the NBTHK will be presenting lectures and displays, please click here.

 To read a few sample articles provided by the NBTHK-AB to branch members, click here.